+This picture shows a DET series detector attached to a CP02 cage plate after removing the SM1T1.
+The retaining ring from the SM1T1 was used to make the orientation of the detector square with the cage plate.
 This picture shows a DET series detector attached to a CP02 cage plate using an SM1T2 adapter in addition to the SM1T1 that comes with the DET series detector.